SaminSarker05/EtherBlock/README.md

 ## Technologies Used

-- `Flask`: API building
+- `Flask`: Python framework used for API building
-- `Python`: Backend language for functions
+- `Python`: Backend language for functions and logic
-- `Postman`: Testing API endpoints
+- `Postman`: API platform for endpoint testing

 ## API Endpoints